 With reliable wind, a nice ichu meadow for launch and lots of space for landing this is an ideal flying area, which in addition permits to see some history from above.
 Attention though, since there is a high voltage line across the valley.
 The height above the landing fields is only 150 m, but this is absolutely sufficient considering the strong dynamical wind.
-Launch time depends upon daily wind force and may change from one day to the other, if necessary wait until five o'clock for calmer air.
+Launch time depends upon daily wind force and may change from one day to the other.
 Backward launch necessary.

 Alternative near Andahuaylas: Cerro San José, 3450 m.
 Thermal flight, easily reachable by bus, launch not simple due to the shallow slope, but pilots of Lima have made already cross flights there.
 When I was there I saw no chance for a reasonable flight, so I descended by foot.

 Sondor.
 View from the launching spot at 3300m into the valley.
 The first plain below is only 150 m away, an ideal landing area.
 The valley extends however further down, until it reaches the river Apurímac, the "speaking lord" (quetch.).
 The wide opening of the valley to the northeast results in an even, strong wind, that allows unlimited soaring above the ruins after launch at eleven o'clock or later.